 Dad had signed a DNR (do not resuscitate) and disclaimed extraordinary measures.
 But he changed his mind when push came to shove.
 He raged for two days until, at my request, a female resident physician sat beside Dad’s bed and gently told him the truth.
 Then he agreed to accept palliative (comfort) care.
 He needed to hear his time was short and he could control how it was spent.

 Palliative care (with or without Hospice) can be received in a hospital, a nursing home, or the patient’s own home.
-Medical interventions are out; comfort and pain relief are in.
-Surprisingly, comfort care often extends the patient’s life beyond expectations, perhaps because it allows him to set his own priorities as the end approaches.
+This care focuses on comfort and pain relief.
+Surprisingly, comfort care often extends a seriously ill patient’s life beyond expectations, perhaps because it allows him to set his own priorities as the end approaches.
 He might continue to attend church, meet a new grandchild, participate in a daughter’s wedding, or celebrate a family holiday.
 [Read more…]